 • 86% want an appointment reminder by text—regardless of whether they received a phone call.
 (Weave)

-Pet owners also prefer client communication systems that allow them to request appointments and prescription refills, view medical reminders and practice announcements, and manage their communication preferences.
+Pet owners also prefer pet owner communication platforms that allow them to request appointments and prescription refills, view medical reminders and practice announcements, and manage their communication preferences.

 Appointment Tracking Increases Practice Revenue